seanotoole03/seanotoole03.github.io/index.md

-theme: jekyll-theme-tactile
-title: Welcome to Sean O'Toole's Homepage
-description: Updated with current project progress every -insert reasonable time interval here-

 # Practice Text Entry

 This is test text for playing around with the markdown syntax.
 Text can be **Bolded**, _Italicized_, or shown as 'code'.
 Each of these has their own utility, and should be used whenever it seems fitting.
+(Note: It _**Appears**_ that these can be _'mixed'_, **'matched'**, and _**'Combined'**_ freely!)
-**The Original help text for this has been left as-is, in order to reference off of while maaking later additions to the page.**
+_**The Original help text for this has been left as-is, in order to reference off of while maaking later additions to the page.**_

-'//ToDo: Insert applicable information, format as desired, and delete all helper text below once satisfied with initial results'
+' ToDo: Insert applicable information, format as desired, and delete all helper text below once satisfied with initial results '

 ## Welcome to GitHub Pages